a20351766/udo.1.4.0/docs/source/developapps/architecture.md

 A state key allows us to uniquely identify a paper; it is created as a result of the **issue** transaction and subsequently updated by **buy** and **redeem**.
-Hyperledger Fabric requires each state in a ledger to have a unique key.
+Hyperledger UDO requires each state in a ledger to have a unique key.

 When a unique key is not available from the available set of properties, an application-determined unique key is specified as an input to the transaction